3atar2004/OS-Scheduler/README.md

 This was the final project for the CMPS303 - Operating Systems Course.

 ## System Architecture
-The system consists of three main components.
-The Process Generator, the Clock, and the Scheduler.
+The system consists of four main components.
+The Process Generator, the Clock, the Scheduler and Child Processes.

 ![image](https://github.com/user-attachments/assets/4b99829c-67b4-432a-a123-e7ef1f9401d2)

 ## System Breakdown
 ### 1. Process Generator
-   - Reads process data from an input text file.
+   - Reads process data from an input text file and creates PCBs for each.
    - Prompts the user to select the scheduling algorithm and specify the time quantum if Round Robin is chosen.
    - Initializes the Clock and Scheduler processes, and passes the selected algorithm and quantum to the Scheduler.
    - Sends each process to the Scheduler via a message queue at its corresponding arrival time, as tracked by the Clock.